Nova Scotia

 "We shared a message with them — a message of positivity and potential," said Houston, flanked by his wife and two children.

-"Tonight, they have sent us a message…and that message is very simple: keep going."
+"Tonight they have sent us a message, and I received that message loud and clear.
+Their message is very simple: keep going."

-The NDP, which has remained a third-place party since falling from power in the 2013 provincial election, made notable gains in Tuesday's vote, launching into second place and becoming the Official Opposition.
+The party has remained in third place since falling from power in the 2013 provincial election, but launched into second place on Tuesday, becoming the Official Opposition.

-And with that, Chender is slated to become the first elected female leader of the Opposition.
+And with that, NDP Leader Claudia Chender is slated to become the first elected female leader of the Opposition.

-Speaking to boisterous supporters, Chender said the winds of change are blowing in the province.
+Speaking to boisterous supporters at a hotel banquet room in Halifax, Chender said the winds of change are blowing in the province.

 "Our vision for a different kind of government has struck a nerve," she said.
 "The Nova Scotia NDP is on the rise."

-Liberal Leader Zach Churchill conceded his party's stunning defeat during a speech in his riding of Yarmouth, saying the loss rests squarely on his shoulders.
+In a speech Tuesday evening from Yarmouth, Churchill conceded his party's defeat, saying the loss rests squarely on his shoulders.

 "Loss is a part of life," said Churchill, saying he will be taking some time to discuss his future.
-"Sometimes you lose, you get knocked down and the important things is…getting back up."
+"In life, you can lose, and the most important thing is you get back up, and how you get back up."

 A man wearing a suit looks down to the ground as microphones are pointed toward his face.

 Liberal Leader Zach Churchill speaks with reporters following his party's poor showing in the Nova Scotia election.
+Churchill accepted blame for the party's losses, saying it was not the outcome he had hoped for.
 (CBC)

 Independent Elizabeth Smith-McCrossin was re-elected in the riding of Cumberland North, becoming the first Independent politician to win back-to-back elections.

-The PC's majority is not a surprise.
-Polls leading up to election day suggested the Tories were far ahead of the NDP and Liberals.
+The PC majority is not a surprise.
+Polls leading up to election day suggested the Tories were far ahead of the NDP and the Liberals.

-Thanks to the province's new e-balloting system — which used electronic tablets for early voting — results poured in quickly, and within about seven minutes it was known the Progressive Conservatives would form a majority.
+In combination with the province's new e-balloting system, which used electronic tablets for early voting, that meant results poured in quickly once the final poll closed.
+Within about seven minutes, it was known the Progressive Conservatives would form a majority.

 Houston called the snap election on Oct.
 27, ignoring his government's own election law, which had set Nova Scotia's very first fixed election date of July 15, 2025.